amichuda/Experimetrics-BITSS-Workshop/README.md

 # Experimetrics BITSS Workshop

-##This is my new read me, its better than yours
+##This is my new read me, its better than yours :v

 Resources for the workshop on dynamic documents at Universidad del Rosario